-The change in the number of PVL-positive MRSA in 2020 in comparison to previous years was primarily due to several outbreaks and clusters in healthcare settings identified during previous years.
+The change in the number of PVL-positive MRSA in recent years was primarily due to several outbreaks and clusters in healthcare settings identified during previous years.

 As in previous years, the distribution of epidemiological types among PVL+ S. aureus is limited with less diversity seen among the MRSA isolates.
-In 2021, 62.5% of the isolates were limited to only eight sequence types with a further the 22% not assigned to any MLST by spa typing (Fig 10).
+In 2022, 71% % of the isolates were limited to only eight sequence types with a further the 22% not assigned to any MLST by spa typing (Fig 13).

-Fig 13 Distribution of sequence types among PVL-S. aureus isolates recovered in 2020.
+Fig 13 Distribution of sequence types among PVL-S. aureus isolates recovered in 2022.